-Generally accepted accounting principles require that the financial statements include estimates by management in the valuation of certain assets and liabilities.
-Significant matters requiring the use of estimates and assumptions include, but are not necessarily limited to, fair value of the Company's stock, stock-based compensation, and valuation allowance relating to the Company's deferred tax assets.
+Generally accepted accounting principles require that the consolidated financial statements include estimates by management in the valuation of certain assets and liabilities.
+Significant matters requiring the use of estimates and assumptions include, but are not necessarily limited to, fair value of the Company's stock, stock-based compensation, BCF (Beneficial Conversion Feature) liabilities feature of convertible debt, and valuation allowance relating to the Company's deferred tax assets.
 Management uses its historical records and knowledge of its business in making these estimates.
 Management believes that its estimates and assumptions are reasonable, based on information that is available at the time they are made.
 Accordingly, actual results could differ from those estimates.